These after school routines will help your little ones get everything done they need to get done without the stress, meltdowns, or bad attitudes.

 - Setting table

-- Packing lunch and snack for the next day
+- Packing lunch and snack for the next day (grades 1st and up here make their own lunches!)

 - Choosing clothes for the next day (if you haven’t already chosen clothes by the week, which I talk about in the school morning routine post here)